khulnasoft/ThreatMatrix/docs/source/Contribute.md

 ## Modifying functionalities of the Certego packages

-Since v4, IntelX leverages some packages from Certego:
+Since v4, ThreatMatrix leverages some packages from Certego:

 - [certego-saas](https://github.com/certego/certego-saas) that integrates some common reusable Django applications and tools that can be used for generic services.
 - [certego-ui](https://github.com/certego/certego-ui) that contains reusable React components for the UI.

-If you need to modify the behavior or add feature to those packages, please follow the same rules for IntelX and request a Pull Request there.
-The same maintainers of IntelX will answer to you.
+If you need to modify the behavior or add feature to those packages, please follow the same rules for ThreatMatrix and request a Pull Request there.
+The same maintainers of ThreatMatrix will answer to you.

-Follow these guides to understand how to start to contribute to them while developing for IntelX:
+Follow these guides to understand how to start to contribute to them while developing for ThreatMatrix:

-- _certego-saas_: create a fork, commit your changes in your local repo, then change the commit hash to the last one you made in the [requirements file](https://github.com/khulnasoft/IntelX/blob/master/requirements/certego-requirements.txt).
+- _certego-saas_: create a fork, commit your changes in your local repo, then change the commit hash to the last one you made in the [requirements file](https://github.com/khulnasoft/ThreatMatrix/blob/master/requirements/certego-requirements.txt).
 Ultimately re-build the project
 - _certego-ui_: [Frontend doc](./Contribute.md#certego-ui)

 ## How to test the application

-IntelX makes use of the django testing framework and the `unittest` library for unit testing of the API endpoints and End-to-End testing of the analyzers and connectors.
+ThreatMatrix makes use of the django testing framework and the `unittest` library for unit testing of the API endpoints and End-to-End testing of the analyzers and connectors.

 ### Configuration

-- In the encrypted folder `tests/test_files.zip` (password: "intelx") there are some files that you can use for testing purposes.
+- In the encrypted folder `tests/test_files.zip` (password: "threatmatrix") there are some files that you can use for testing purposes.

 - With the following environment variables you can customize your tests: